CXL-DMSim: A Full-System CXL Disaggregated Memory Simulator With Comprehensive Silicon Validation: Experiments and Evaluation

+Notably, the latencies between \SI{128}{MB} and \SI{384}{MB} for CXL-DMSim are consistently higher than those measured on real hardware.
+This discrepancy is primarily due to gem5’s LLC model not capturing the full complexity of real LLC behavior.
+Specifically, when the pointer-chase working set goes up above the LLC size (\SI{96}{MB}) but remains below four times (\SI{384}{MB}), the observed latencies reflect a mixed effect of LLC hits and misses.
+Because gem5’s LLC model per se exhibits a high error rate (recent work \cite{gem5Tune} reports up to 56.4\% modeling error versus just 6.2\% for its DRAM model), CXL-DMSim poorly reproduces the intermediate-range latency measured in real hardware.
+A secondary influential factor is that the simulated LLC size is \SI{1.5}{MB} smaller than that on our testbed due to gem5's LLC configuration constraints; a higher setting (e.g., \SI{98}{MB}) leads to a smaller gap.

+When using remote NUMA to emulate CXL memory, the read latency is relatively lower compared to real CXL memory devices, being about 1.53 times higher than that of DDR-L. Clearly, the experimental results show that CXL-DMSim can accurately simulate the access latency of real CXL memory devices, while the remote NUMA emulation cannot reflect the real latency of the devices.

-\subsubsection{STREAM Test for Memory Bandwidth}
+\subsubsection{\textbf{STREAM Test for Memory Bandwidth}}

-To measure the sustainable memory bandwidth of our prototyped and simulated systems, we used STREAM \cite{stream} as a benchmark.
-As a well-known benchmark, STREAM provides four distinct tests, i.e., Copy, Scale, Add, and Triad with different memory access and calculation patterns.

-To ensure that STREAM measures realistic bandwidth between memory and processor without interference from caches, the data size has to be at least 8 times of the LLC size; thus we set the data size to 1024MB in our experiments.
-Fig.~\ref{Fig:STREAM_bw} shows the measurement results of the six different memory devices.
+To measure the sustainable memory bandwidth of our prototyped and simulated systems, we used STREAM \cite{stream} as a benchmark, which provides four tests, i.e. Copy, Scale, Add and Triad with different memory access and computing patterns.
+To ensure that STREAM measures realistic bandwidth between memory and processor without interference from caches, the data size has to be at least four times the size of LLC; thus we set the data size to \SI{1024}{MB} in our experiments.

+Fig.~\ref{fig:STREAM_bw} shows the measurement results of the seven different memory devices.
 Note that all the values are normalized to the bandwidth of DDR-L for the purpose of better comparison.
-It can be seen that the bandwidths derived from CXL-DMSim closely align with those obtained from the CXL hardware prototype; the modeling error rate is about 6\% on average.
-The CXL-FPGA memories achieve approximately 45\%-69\% of the DDR-L bandwidth.
-Comparatively, the CXL-ASIC memories exhibit a better performance in bandwidth, achieving about 82\%-83\% of the DDR-L bandwidth.
+It can be seen that the bandwidths derived from CXL-DMSim closely align with those obtained from the CXL hardware prototype; the modeling error rate is about 4.3\% on average.
+The CXL-FPGA memory achieves approximately 45\%-69\% of the DDR-L bandwidth.
+Comparatively, the CXL-ASIC memory exhibits better performance in bandwidth, achieving about 82\%-83\% of the DDR-L bandwidth.
 One can also see that the bandwidth of DDR-R is 68\%-74\% of the DDR-L bandwidth.
 This indicates that the bandwidth of DDR-R memory lies between CXL-ASIC and CXL-FPGA memories.
+The simulated switch-attached CXL-ASIC (CXL-DMSim\textsubscript{S}) shows similar bandwidth to the direct-attached CXL-ASIC.